NEWS

 There’s simply no replacing the sugar maple trees we use to charcoal mellow and the white oak trees we use to make our barrels — and we’re making sure we’ll never have to.

-We’re proud participants of the DendriFund’s White Oak Initiative to assess and preserve woodland conditions, and we’ve partnered with the University of Tennessee on a long-term Tree Improvement Program to research and study white oak and sugar maple trees.
+We’re proud participants of Dendrifund's signature program, The White Oak Initiative, which assesses and preserves woodland conditions, and we’ve partnered with the University of Tennessee on a long-term Tree Improvement Program to research and study white oak and sugar maple trees.

 These programs help us ensure that we always have a healthy supply of wood.